acb16zje/com3420/README.md

 `cd project`

+**If you do not have the bundler gem installed yet, then run the follwing command**

+`gem install bundler`

-Run the following command to install the required gem
+Run the following command to install the required gems

 `bundle install`

-Create a `database.yml` file inside the `config` folder, and copy the following code into your `database.yml`, replacing the `username, password and database` field with our own given configurations in https://info.shefcompsci.org.uk/hut/database/
+Create a `database.yml` file inside the `config` folder, and copy the following code into your `database.yml`, replacing the `username, password and database` field with your own given configurations in https://info.shefcompsci.org.uk/hut/database/

 ```
 development: &defaults